 A number of nurse interview questions will be competency-based or behavioral interview questions.
 Go to this section to view behavioral nursing interview questions with answer guidelines.

+The interview is a two way street and it is important to engage with the interviewer by asking good questions throughout the job interview.
 Prepare a list of good interview questions to ask in your nursing interview.

 Practice answering these sample nurse interview questions in mock sessions with a colleague, friend or relation until you feel comfortable about handling your nursing job interview.

-Follow up properly after your nursing interview.
+How to follow up properly after your nursing interview.